-With regard to financial assets for which impairment provisions have been established, interest income is thereafter recognised based on the effective interest rate that was used to discount the future cash flows for the purpose of estimating the write-down for impairment.
+For financial assets written-down for impairment, interest income is thereafter recognised based on the effective interest rate that was used to discount the future cash flows for the purpose of estimating provision for impairment.

-4.26 Fees and Transaction Costs
+4.25 Fees and Transaction Costs

 Fees related to granting a loan or changing its material conditions, constitute an integral part of the effective interest rate of a financial instrument.
-Thus, the Group recognises upfront fees, origination fees or other preliminary fees for such actions as an assessment of borrower's financial standing, likewise collateral assessment and recording.
+Thus, the Bank recognises upfront fees, origination fees or other preliminary fees for such actions as an assessment of borrower's financial standing, collateral assessment and recording.
 Such fees are deferred and recognised in the interest income as an adjustment to the effective interest rate.